larseggert/repo-data/README.md

 Repos of type `specs` can have these additional fields:

 - `spec_regex`: a regular expression that matches specification files in the root directory; only valid on a `repo_type` of `specs`.
-- `revisions_tagged`: boolean indicating whether the repo followed the `filename-revision` tagging convention.
+- `revisions_tagged`: boolean indicating whether the repo followed the `filename-revision` tagging convention (as the [I-D-template](https://github.com/martinthomson/i-d-template) does).
 Defaults to False.

 If `primary` is `true`, these additional fields can be present: